nurul3101/dev-notes/Graphql.md

 - GraphQL is a query language for APIs and a runtime for fulfilling those queries with your data
 - Graphql is an API Standard
 - Enables declarative data fetching - client specifies exactly what data it wants from an API and that data is returned in response.
-- Graphql server exposes single end point and responds to queries with precisely data that a client asked for
+- Graphql server exposes single end point and responds to queries with prdata that a client asked for

 - Graphql has strong type system which give us an idea of capabilities of an API.
 - Schema Definition Language(SDL) language is used to define schema of an API.